inveniosoftware/helm-invenio/PUBLISHING.md

 Before proceeding we need to generate a new personal token with access to the repository (*repo* group).
 You can do so in [here](https://github.com/settings/tokens).

+In the following examples, `cr` is the alias name of the command line tool `chart-releaser`.

 ``` console
 $ cr upload -o inveniosoftware -r helm-invenio -p .deploy -t  <TOKEN>
 ```